Love ties career high with 3 TD passes, leads Packers to 29-22 win over NFC North-leading Lions

 The Lions were called for an illegal formation when they attempted an onside kick, a fitting end for them on an afternoon that started poorly and didn’t get much better to deflate what was a fired-up crowd.

+“I didn’t have my guys ready to go, bottom line,” Campbell said.

-Love was 22 of 32 for 268 yards with three touchdowns.
-He had a career-long 37-yard run on a play designed for him to run on third down late in the fourth quarter to seal the win.
+Love was 22 of 32 for 268 yards with three touchdowns, including two in the first quarter to rookies Jayden Reed and Tucker Kraft.
+He had a career-long 37-yard run on a read-option play on third down late in the fourth quarter to seal the win.

+Gary was in tears as LaFleur gave him a game ball in the locker room.

+“Throughout this whole time, there’s been a lot of emotion,” Gary said.
+“I was praying, trying to keep my head cool.”

-Goff finished 29 of 44 for 332 yards with two touchdowns, including one on a 7-yard pass to LaPorta on Detroit’s first drive.
+Goff finished 29 of 44 for 332 yards with two touchdowns, including one on a 7-yard pass to LaPorta on the Lions’ first drive.

 INJURIES